Jhines2022/LCYS-EMA-Project/README.md

 <br/>

-> IMPORTANT, Please read!
-The hostname being used in this example is for demonstration purposes only and must be changed to a permissioned target prior to use.
+> **`IMPORTANT`, Please read!** The hostname being used in this example is for demonstration purposes only and must be changed to a permissioned target prior to use.
 This scanner has been developed for a project to scan internally only.

 <br/>